 Works-in-progress

 Title redacted.
-Paper on nonhuman animal behavior; under review.
+Paper on nonhuman animal behavior; R&R.